Dan Bradley began his career with the Philadelphia Office of Emergency Management in 2011 as a Planning Coordinator.

 Prior to his arrival at OEM, Josh was employed by the American Red Cross in Greater New York for more than eight years in the roles of training and exercise, workforce management, government operations, and emergency communications.
 Joshua has a bachelor’s in sociology from Colby College.

-The Public Affairs team focuses on increasing community engagement and public awareness of emergency planning, preparedness, response, and recovery.
-Additionally the public affairs team also focuses on increasing Philadelphia’s emergency preparedness via the READYHome and READYBusiness workshops, and the READYCommunity program.
+The Public Engagement team focuses on increasing community engagement and public awareness of emergency planning, preparedness, response, and recovery.
+Additionally the public engagment team also focuses on increasing Philadelphia’s emergency preparedness via the READYHome and READYBusiness workshops, and the READYCommunity program.

 Noëlle Foizen, MS